AaryaRajBaruah/PowerBi_Ecommerce_Sales_Dashboard/README.md

-# RedMart_Ecommerce_Sales_Deshboard
+# RedMart_Ecommerce_Sales_Dashboard
-This is an end to end project on Power Bi Deshboard
+This is an end to end project on Power Bi Dashboard
 <br>
 I have created my first Power BI Dashboard representing the analysis of e-commerce sales data.
 <br>